 Need a shoe storage idea for the laziest of tidiers?
 Hinge-lidded baskets are a great alternative to more conventional shoe storage solutions – and give you a quick clean-up rate.
 They make a lovely feature in a hallway or can be easily stored beneath a console table.

-5. Get expandable shoe storage
+11. Choose expandable shoe storage ideas

 With growing families comes an ever-increasing number of shoes and a need for more storage.
 Whether you for-see this problem or not, stackable and extendable hallway shoe racks are a great shoes storage idea and can be adapted to suit your changing needs.